 Marshall Tucker Band Background

-the album's debut, the Marshall Tucker Band took to an aggressive tour schedule, playing close to 300 shows annually over
+the album's debut, the Marshall Tucker Band took to an exhaustive tour schedule, playing close to 300 shows annually over

-the span of the decade.
+the course of the decade.
 Even famous fiddler Charlie Daniels said that the Marshall Tucker Band "came onstage and just blew

 gold certification in 1977.
 The double-album, Where We All Belong, also included Daniels as well as Elvin Bishop (blues guitarist).

-Mountain, earned a Grammy nod.
-In 1977, Carolina Dreams arrived and earned platinum certification, cementing its status as
+on the Mountain," earned a Grammy nod.
+In 1977, Carolina Dreams arrived and earned platinum certification, cementing its status

-album, Tenth, the band faced tragedy when Tommy Caldwell (bassist/co-founder) died from massive head injuries sustained in
+Tenth, the band faced tragedy when Tommy Caldwell (bassist/co-founder) died from massive head injuries sustained in a car

 wreck.
-The band was never the same after that and wasn't able to reclaim its commercial success established in the '70s.
+The band was never the same after that and wasn't able to reclaim its commercial success established in the 70s.
+The

 Marshall Tucker Band Trivia